Transformers (comics): Energon Universe

+Worst Bot Ever (Skybound Comet)

 Other publishers

 There have been some promotional comics by various small publishers, often lacking a cohesive fictional universe.

 3H Enterprises

 The previous official Transformers convention had comics printed as merchandise.
 The comics included Tales from the Beast Wars (2 issues), Transformers: The Wreckers (3 issues) and Transformers: Universe (3 issues).

 Benchpress Comics

 In spring 1999, new publisher Benchpress Comics announced they acquired the rights to produce new G.I.
 Joe and Transformers comics.
 The plan was to release two Transformers monthly series, one would feature the Generation 1 cast of characters and a second title would focus on Beast Wars.
 Benchpress went bankrupt before a single issue was published.

 Blackthorne Publishing

 In 1987, Blackthorne Publishing released The Transformers in 3-D, a comic book series that ran separately from the Marvel Transformers comic book series.
 The series had three issues, with 28 pages per issue.
 The comic was not widely distributed, affording the collection to be a rare item.
 The series is set in the post-The Transformers: The Movie era, featuring characters like Galvatron and Ultra Magnus.
 Other characters include Optimus Prime, Ironhide, Cosmos, Cyclonus, Razorclaw, Ratbat, Scorponok, Octane and the Quintessons.
 It also introduced a faction known as the Destructons, who later reappeared in BotCon fiction.
 Another Blackthorne Publishing Transformers product was a four issue "How to Draw Transformers" series which gave tips and methods to illustrating the characters.